Best way to sleep with lower back pain

-Back pain and sleep problems can be a chicken-egg situation, Dr. Chang says, since existing back pain can make it harder to sleep and certain sleep positions and products can ease back pain or make it worse.
-A 2014 study in the Asian Spine Journal indicated that nearly one-third of people with low back pain dealt with disturbed sleep from their pain.
-Researchers also found the worst time for back pain was between 7 pm and midnight, with heightened pain affecting sleep even more.
+Dr. Chang says back pain and sleep problems can be a chicken-egg situation since existing back pain can make it harder to sleep, and certain sleep positions and products can ease back pain or make it worse.
+A 2014 study in the Asian Spine Journal indicated that nearly one-third of people with low back pain dealt with disturbed sleep from their distress.
+Researchers also found that the worst time for back pain was between 7 pm and midnight, with heightened pain affecting rest even more.

-Some sleep positions place extra pressure on your neck, shoulders, hips and lower back – all of which can lead to an aching back, Dr. Chang notes.
+Dr. Chang notes that some sleep positions place extra pressure on your neck, shoulders, hips, and lower back – all of which can lead to an aching back.
 But what's the position most likely to cause back pain?
-Sleeping on the stomach, which flattens the natural curve of the spine and requires neck rotation that can trigger pain between the shoulders.
+Sleeping on the stomach flattens the spine’s natural curve and requires neck rotation that can trigger pain between the shoulders.

-On the other hand, modifying your favorite sleep position can help take the strain off your back, he says.
+On the other hand, he says that modifying your favorite sleep position can help take the strain off your back.